-We know that it is vital to use these accounts and most people funding their 401K or Roth IRA don’t worry about accessing the money before age 59 ½ since they are funding their typical mainstream retirement.
+It is vital to use these accounts, and most people funding their 401k or Roth IRA don’t worry about accessing the money before age 59 ½ since they are thinking about a typical retirement.

 What about those in the FIRE community who want to retire early?

 Luckily for us, there is a tool called the Roth Conversion Ladder.

 A Roth Conversion Ladder can access funds from your retirement accounts early without paying the 10% penalty for early withdrawal.

 It works by making strategic “conversions” or transfers from your Traditional IRA account to your Roth IRA account.

 By making these conversions, you can access that money from your Roth account after 5 years, penalty-free.

 This conversion is called a Roth Conversion “Ladder” because it involves transferring money today that you will use 5 years in the future.

 Then, the following year you will make another conversion available 5 years after that.

 This way, you build a “ladder” of money to sustain you throughout your early retirement.